boutproject/boutproject.github.io/documentation/index.md

 #### Forum

-Announcements are made through the [Google Groups forum](https://groups.google.com/a/york.ac.uk/forum/#!forum/bout-user-group).
+Announcements are made through the [Google Groups forum][buggroup].
 You can also ask for help through this forum.
+Alternatively, you can open an issue on the [GitHub page][issues].

 #### Workshops